 This video tells the story of how Montserrat came to celebrate St. Patrick’s with an entire week full of events.

-It is good to see that despite all that has happened, the Montserrat spirit has prevailed, that after all that has happened love has conquered.
+It is good to see that despite all that has happened, the Montserrat spirit has prevailed and that love has conquered after all that has occurred.

-There is many more articles and posts on the Black Irish; a quick Google will bring up some fascinating posts.
-If you found this story as incredible as we did, please share it with your family or friends.
+There are many more articles and posts on the Black Irish; a quick Google will bring up some fascinating posts.
+Please share this story with your family or friends if you found it as incredible as we did.
 Thank you for reading!

 Have you been to Montserrat?
 Comment below.